havelessbemore/semafy/README.md

 - **SharedLock**: Wraps a `SharedLockable` object (e.g. `SharedMutex`) to create a shared lock.
 Calls to `lock`, `unlock`, etc will acquire a shared lock instead of an exclusive lock.

+- **tryLock()**: Tries to sequentially acquire all provided locks.
+If any lock fails, the process is stopped, and any acquired locks are released in reverse order.

 ### Condition Variable

 - **ConditionVariable**: Allows agents to wait for specific conditions, tightly integrated with mutexes for state management.